Memphis Minnie

 Accompanied by guitarist Kansas Joe McCoy, her second husband (her first was the bluesman Casey Bill Weldon), she recorded later that year under the name Memphis Minnie.
 Her first song, “Bumble Bee,” was one of the most successful of the more than 100 songs she recorded before retiring in the mid-1950s.

-Minnie and Kansas Joe migrated to Chicago in 1930, where they quickly became part of the city's growing blues scene.
+Minnie and Kansas Joe migrated to Chicago in 1930, quickly becoming part of the city's growing blues scene.
 Along with Big Bill Broonzy, whom she reputedly beat in a "blues contest," and Tampa Red, Minnie helped the country blues style ease into an urban setting.

-During the quarter-century or so that she lived in Chicago, Minnie recorded for a number of labels and with a number of players, most notably Sunnyland Slim and Little Walter.
+During the quarter-century that she lived in Chicago, Minnie recorded for some labels and with several players, most notably Sunnyland Slim and Little Walter.
 For some of her sessions, Minnie employed a small combo; for others, a second guitarist accompanied her.
 After her health began to fail in the mid-1950s, Minnie returned to Memphis and retired from performing and recording.

-Many consider Memphis Minnie to be one of the best female blues singers of all time.
-As a guitar player and blues singer, she ranks along with the blues' best female artists, as well as with the best male blues artists as well.
-She was among the first 20 performers elected to the Hall of Fame in the inaugural W. C. Handy awards in 1980 (Garon, 1991).
+Many consider Memphis Minnie one of the best female blues singers ever.
+As a guitar player and blues singer, she ranks along with the blues' best female artists and the best male blues artists.
+She was among the first 20 performers elected to the Hall of Fame in the inaugural W. C. Handy Awards in 1980 (Garon, 1991).
 Memphis Minnie ranks with Ma Rainey, Bessie Smith, and Big Mama Thornton as one of the blues' most influential and historically significant female artists.
 Her roots were in country blues, an idiom dominated by men.

-An able guitarist and an authoritative singer who packed her notes with a punch and rough-edged passion, Minnie was also an excellent composer.
-Songs of hers such as "Bumble Bee," "Hoodoo Lady," and "I Want Something for You," are genuine blues classics.
-Minnie's command of the blues was so great that her recording career spanned three decades and survived the numerous stylistic shifts that occurred within the blues.
+Minnie was also an excellent composer, an able guitarist, and an authoritative singer who packed her notes with a punch and rough-edged passion.
+Songs of hers, such as "Bumble Bee," "Hoodoo Lady," and "I Want Something for You," are genuine blues classics.
+Minnie's command of the blues was so great that her recording career spanned three decades and survived the numerous stylistic shifts within the blues.

-Along the way, she influenced a number of prominent blues figures, such as Muddy Waters, and almost single-handedly kept a female presence in what became an increasingly male form.
+Along the way, she influenced several prominent blues figures, such as Muddy Waters, and almost single-handedly kept a female presence in what became an increasingly male form.
 She spent her twilight years in a nursing home, where she died of a stroke on August 6, 1973.

 Nothing But the Blues: The Music and the Musicians